hwborchers/gsoc-r/README.md

 | lme4: Adaptive Gauss-Hermite quadrature method<br> for mixed-effects models | Bin Dai | Douglas M. Bates | ? |
 | Connecting R and PostgreSQL using DBI | Sameer Kumar Prayaga | Dirk Eddelbuettel | ? |

+For more information about these projects see the [Projects 2008](http://www.r-project.org/gsoc/2008/) and the [ideas list](http://www.r-project.org/gsoc/2008/ideas.html) pages on the R-Project server.

 ### 2009